-MS Algebra 1 EOC 2012-2013 MS Geometry EOC 2012-2013 MS Civics 2012-2013 A student completing Algebra I or Algebra I Honors must take the Algebra I EOC Assessment and achieve a passing score to be awarded high school credit.
+MS Algebra 1 EOC 2012-2013 MS S Geometry EOC 2012-2013 MS Civics 2012-2013 or Algebra I Honors must take the Algebra I EOC Assessment and achieve a passing score to be awarded high school credit.
 If the student passes the course (regardless of the Algebra I EOC Assessment score), the course may count as one of the three math courses required for promotion to high school and the course grade used as part of the high school grade point average (GPA).
-If a student does not pass the EOC Assessment, the student must retake the Algebra I EOC Assessment and achieve a passing score to earn the required high school credit for Algebra I. The student can only retake the same course through middle grade forgiveness (C,D, or F in course); a student who passes the EOC but not the course is not required to retake the course.
-A student completing Geometry or Geometry Honors must take the Geometry I EOC Assessment and achieve a passing score to be awarded high school credit.
-If the student passes the course (regardless of the GeometryEOC Assessment score), the course may count as one of the three math courses required for promotion to high school and the course grade used as part of the high school grade point average (GPA).
-If a student does not pass the EOC Assessment, the student must retake the Geometry EOC Assessment and achieve a passing score to earn the required high school credit for Geometry.
-The student can only retake the same course through middle grade forgiveness (C,D, or F in course); a student who passes the EOC but not the course is not required to retake the course.
+If a student does not pass the EOC Assessment, the student must retake the Algebra I EOC Assessment and achieve a passing score to earn the required high school credit for Algebra I. The student can only retake the same course through middle grade forgiveness (C,D, or F in course); a student who passes the a st student completing Geometry Geometry Honors must take Geometry I EOC Assessment d achieve a passing score to be arded high school credit.
+If the student passes the course gardless of the GeometryEOC assessment score), the course math courses required for motion to high school and the purse grade used as part of the gh school grade point average PA).
+If a student does not pass EOC Assessment, the student ust retake the Geometry EOC assessment and achieve a passing core to earn the required high nool credit for Geometry.
+The dent can only retake the same course through middle grade giveness (C,D, or F in course); udent who passes the EOC but ot the course is not required to retake the course.
 Field Test at schools sites selected by the Florida Department of Education.